mozman/ezdxf/docs/source/dxfentities/wipeout.rst

     :noindex:

 THE WIPEOUT (`DXF Reference`_) entity is a polygonal area that masks underlying objects with the current background color.
-The WIPEOUT entity is base on the IMAGE entity, but usage does not require any knowledge about the IMAGE entity.
+The WIPEOUT entity is based on the IMAGE entity, but usage does not require any knowledge about the IMAGE entity.

+The handles to the support entities :class:`ImageDef` and :class:`ImageDefReactor` are always "0", both are not needed by the WIPEOUT entity.

 ======================== ==========================================
 Subclass of              :class:`ezdxf.entities.Image`